drnighthan/PIA_LocalHost_Windows/README.md

 ### 1.local_Install_cn.ps1 (1.local_Install.ps1 if you not in China)
 run 1.local_Install_cn.ps1 in PowerShell, it will create venv for PIA
 ### 2.downloading_model.ps1
-run 2.downloading_model.ps1 to download the PIA ckpt and StableDiffusion if it dosen't work,please put checkpoints as follows:
+run 2.downloading_model.ps1 to download the PIA ckpt and StableDiffusion.
+If it dosen't work,please put checkpoints by yourself as follows:
 ```
 └── models
     ├── DreamBooth_LoRA